WilliamFlinchbaugh/Deep-RL-Battlespace/README.md

 `pip install -r requirements.txt`

 There is an issue with the above command currently because there are dependency issues, so you might need to pip install each package independently

+In addition, you might have issues installing SuperSuit:

+If on Windows, you'll need to install the Visual Studio Build Tools so that you can install tinyscaler: https://visualstudio.microsoft.com/downloads/

+If on Linux, you just need to install gcc by running `sudo apt-get install gcc`

 # Papers/Tutorials/Docs:
 First off, I did a pretty good job at commenting the code in the PettingZoo environment, so it shouldn’t be too difficult to figure out what’s going on